ritabc/congress-groups/README.md

 ### Created by Rita Bennett-Chew

 An app built to practice and learn Vue and D3.
 In addition, this site was created to visualize trends of politicians in minority groups serving in Congress.
+A live version of the site can be found here: https://congress-groups.vercel.app/

 ## Tools Used

 - Vue, Vue CLI
 - D3
 - Bootstrap, Bootstrap-Vue
-- Heroku
+- Vercel
 - Data from [history.house.gov](https://history.house.gov/)

 ## Completed Features